Leadership people trust when it matters most

-On the Astronaut Leadership Experience
+Developed on the Astronaut Leadership Experience

 What is the Astronaut Leadership Experience?

-found the programme brilliant both professionally and personally, consequently, I have made some very big and bold decisions, which have produced really positive outcomes.
+I found the programme brilliant both professionally and personally, consequently, I have made some very big and bold decisions, which have produced really positive outcomes.

 — Gillian O’Neil CEO and Founder of 29 Studios